-In May 2023, Moderna filed a lawsuit against us, our wholly owned subsidiary BioNTech Manufacturing GmbH, Pfizer Inc. and Pfizer Manufacturing Belgium alleging Comirnaty's infringement of the EP'949 Patent and the EP'565 Patent in the Brussels Dutch-speaking Enterprise Court.
+In May 2023, Moderna filed a lawsuit against us, our wholly owned subsidiary BioNTech Manufacturing GmbH, Pfizer Inc. and Pfizer Manufacturing Belgium alleging Comirnaty's infringement of EP'949 and EP'565 in the Brussels Dutch-speaking Enterprise Court.
 On May 29, 2024, the parties filed a joint request to stay the proceedings, which was entered by the Enterprise Court.